Dynamics of Quantum Chiral Solitons: Experimental signatures

-Fig.~\ref{Fig:Skw}(d) illustrates this behavior at \( H = 1.0 \approx 10 H_{c} \).
-Two main bands are clearly visible, with the lower-energy branch showing excellent agreement with the soliton band derived in Sec.~\ref{Sec:Quantum_solitons}.
-At this field, the classical soliton size, estimated from the magnetization jump relative to the ground state, is \( \Delta M^{x} \approx 1.41 \), placing it between the one- and two-magnon bound-state sectors.
-Although referring to this excitation as a “soliton” is somewhat of an abuse of terminology, since its spatial extent becomes comparable to the lattice spacing, we retain the name to emphasize its continuous evolution into the true soliton mode as \(H\) approaches \(H_{c}\).
+Two principal bands are clearly visible in this regime [Fig.~\ref{Fig:Skw} (d)].
+The lower-energy branch shows excellent agreement with the soliton dispersion derived in Sec.~\ref{Sec:Quantum_solitons}.
+At this field strength, the classical soliton size—estimated from the magnetization jump relative to the ground state—is $\Delta M^{x} \approx 1.41$, placing it between the one- and two-magnon bound-state sectors.
+Although the spatial extent of this excitation becomes comparable to the lattice spacing at such large fields, we retain the term ``soliton'' to emphasize its continuous evolution into the semiclassical soliton mode as $H$ approaches $H_c$.

-A natural next step is to quantify the hybridization between these two branches.
+A natural next step is to quantify the hybridization between the two branches.
 As shown in Appendix~\ref{Appe:bound}, this analysis yields, within controlled approximations, the following band structure: